-- 1. create a train and test dataset; - 2. fit, to each of the classes in the training set, a class conditional probability density model; - 3. estimate the class-conditional probability density for each of the test objects; - 4. compute the posterior probability for each of the objects; - 5. assign to each test object the class label corresponding to the class with the highest posterior probability. - Exercise 2.1 The Golub set is a classic microarray dataset1 containing acute lymphatic leukemia (ALL) and acute myeloid leukemia (AML) samples.
+- 1. create a training and test dataset; - 2. fit, to each of the classes in the training set, a class conditional probability density model; - 3. estimate the class-conditional probability density for each of the test objects; - 4. compute the posterior probability for each of the objects; - 5. assign to each test object the class label corresponding to the class with the highest posterior probability.

+Exercise 1.23 The Golub set is a classic gene expression dataset3 containing acute lymphatic leukemia (ALL) and acute myeloid leukemia (AML) samples.
 There is a training set a of 38 samples and a test set b of 34 samples.
-This is one of the first microarray datasets to which classifiers were applied.
+This is one of the first gene expression datasets to which classifiers were applied.